Tarawera River

 The Tarawera River is in the Bay of Plenty Region in the North Island of New Zealand.

 It flows from Lake Tarawera, northeastwards across the northern flanks of the active volcano Mount Tarawera, and past the town of Kawerau before turning north, reaching the Bay of Plenty 6 km west of Edgecumbe.
+The Tarawera Falls are located in the upper reaches of the Tarawera River.